sedovalx/cassandra-service-generator/README.md

 ### Other parameters

-Except `excludeKeys` parameter the CassandraService has a bunch of settings that can help slightly change the generation
+Except `excludeKeys` parameter the CassandraService annotation has a bunch of settings that can help slightly change the generation
 process:
 + excludeKeys - Exclude some keys from accessor/mapper generating process
 + generateMapper - Should generate mappers?